ESA-EarthCODE/documentation/notebooks/index.md

 ---
 # https://next.jupyterbook.org/
-title: "EarthCODE Notebooks"
+title: "EarthCODE Examples"
 date: 2025-02-24
 #authors:
 #  - name: TBD
 #    affiliations:
 #      - TBD
 ---

-Welcome to the EarthCODE notebook collection
+👋 Welcome to the EarthCODE examples book!

+Here you will find guides and examples on how to use the various EarthCODE resources.

+If you are looking to upload data to the Open Science Catalog, check out our [Open Science Catalog Examples](OSC/index.md).